jeoffre796/jeoffre796/README.md

 programmer
 ----------

-I am a dedicated student with a passion for programming, currently diving into the world of React.
+I am a dedicated, focused student with a passion for programming, currently diving into the world of React.
 My journey into coding has been exciting and rewarding, and I love creating dynamic web applications.
 React's component-based architecture and innovative features have truly captured my interest and enthusiasm.S

 * 🌍  I'm based in Nairobi city
 * ✉️  You can contact me at [jeffngash066@gmail.com](mailto:jeffngash066@gmail.com)